 Maybe you have heard the saying “You are what you eat” so you need to know that one of the basics of oral health is eating the right foods and avoiding foods that are not healthy for the teeth.
 What you will read here in this article is to know about beverages, foods, and other eating habits that can harm both children’s and adults’ teeth.
 Without any more explanations, on to the 8 harmful foods:

 Soda, the first and the worst enemy of the teeth

 Last tip of these unhealthy endless lists of drinking soda: dark fizzy soda leave spots on the teeth by damaging the natural color of the teeth.
-Don’t ever brush your teeth if you have drunk soda for some reasons because you are helping soda in destroying the enamel on the teeth.
+Don’t ever brush your teeth if you have drunk soda because you are helping soda in destroying the enamel on the teeth.
 Rinse your mouth and half an hour later then brush your teeth.

 Coffee with sugar (or any other drinks with sugar)

 There is another way not to take sugar in your coffee.
-Instead of sugar, options like milk, cream or xylitol (the name is a little intimidating) are good substitutes if you want to have healthy teeth.
+Instead of sugar, options like milk, cream, or xylitol (the name is a little intimidating) are good substitutes if you want to have healthy teeth.

 Also, avoid serving your children coffee.
 Adolescents shouldn’t drink a lot of coffee to keep on practicing good health.

 Citrus fruits, such as limes, lemons, oranges, and grapefruits have an amazing taste both as juice and fruits let alone the amount of vitamin c in these fruits.

 Eating citrus fruits can improve the immune system of our body, but these fruits and juice contain a lot of acid, which can be harmful to our teeth.
 For this reason, these fruits are added to the tooth-unfriendly list.